Overview of common sleep disorders:

 - Sleep apnea.
 This periodic interruption of breathing, characterized by loud, interrupted snoring, affects more than 5% of adult males and can shorten lifespan more than smoking a pack of cigarettes a day.
 You can listen to an example of sleep apnea.

-Sleep Apnea causes interrupted snoring.
 Sleep apnea is caused by the excessive relaxation of airway muscles during sleep.
-It can be treated by wearing a mask that pressurizes the airway, a procedure called CPAP, or continuous positive airway pressure.
+It can be effectively treated by wearing a mask that pressurizes the airway, a procedure called CPAP, or continuous positive airway pressure.
 In mild cases, weight loss and preventing sufferers from sleeping on their backs can help.

 - Parasomnias.
-These events happening during sleep are particularly common in children.
 Night terrors, in which children scream during the night, sleep walking and bedwetting are some of the most common and are generally outgrown with age.
 Parasomnias include bruxism, a grinding of the teeth that can be treated by wearing a dental device.

 - Narcolepsy.
-This disorder is characterized by excessive daytime sleepiness and sudden loss of muscle tone in waking called cataplexy.
-The cause of most human narcolepsy has been identified in recent studies in our laboratory and in other laboratories, as a loss of a chemical called hypocretin.
-The release of this chemical by a group of brain cells in a region called the hypothalamus normally helps maintain muscle tone and extend the duration of waking periods through its excitation of monoaminergic neurons and of neurons containing the neurotransmitter acetylcholine and of other neuronal types.
+This disorder is characterized by excessive daytime sleepiness and by sudden loss of muscle tone in waking called cataplexy.
+The cause of most human narcolepsy has been identified in our laboratory and in other laboratories, as a loss of a chemical called hypocretin (also called orexin).
+The release of this chemical by a group of brain cells in a region called the hypothalamus normally helps maintain muscle tone and extend the duration of waking periods through its excitation of monoaminergic neurons of neurons containing the neurotransmitter acetylcholine and of other neuronal types.
 Joshi John and Frank Wu in our group have conducted a successful first test of hypocretin administration as a treatment for canine narcolepsy.
 Sam Deadwyler's group, in collboration with us, found that hypocretin administration reversed sleepiness in monkeys.
 We are hopeful that this treatment will be useful for human narcolepsy.
 Recently we have found a major increase in the number of histamine neurons in human narcolepsy, but not in animal genetic models of this disease.

 'How well did you sleep last night?' - article on sleep disorders and insomnia from Consumer Reports, Sep 08.